Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Conclusion

 \section{Conclusion}

 We have explored a new enhancement mechanism for $\mu^- \to e^+$ conversion in an atomic nucleus.
-This rare capture process remains a smoking gun signal for total lepton number and lepton flavour violation.
-However, even within minimal extensions of the Standard Model involving a right-handed neutrino, the rate of this process is hopelessly small and well beyond the current experimental sensitivities.
+This rare capture process remains a smoking gun signal for total LNV and LFV.
+However, even within minimal extensions of the Standard Model involving Majorana neutrino masses, the rate of this process is hopelessly small and well beyond the current experimental sensitivities.

 We consider a scenario where this process receives an amplification due to the presence of a neutrinophilic ultralight scalar dark matter (ULSDM).
-The specific coupling of interest in our study involves a ULSDM coupled to a $\nu_e$ and a $\nu_\mu$ in a lepton-number conserving manner.
-Such a ULSDM with a lepton-flavour-violating coupling to neutrinos can lead to an additional channel for the process, thereby providing the necessary enhancement to reach experimental sensitivities.
-Furthermore, due to the lepton number carried by the ULSDM, the presence of this coupling can lead to a $\mu^- \to e^+$ conversion, even in the absence of lepton number violation.
-Conversely, the current and projected bounds on $\mu^- \to e^+$ conversion can be used to place constraints on such a lepton-flavour-violating coupling of neutrinos to ULSDM -- the first of its kind.
+The specific coupling of interest in our study involves a ULSDM coupled to a $\nu_e$ and a $\nu_\mu$ in a LN conserving manner.
+Such a ULSDM with a LFV coupling to neutrinos can lead to an additional channel for the process, thereby providing the necessary enhancement to reach experimental sensitivities.
+Furthermore, due to the LN carried by the ULSDM, the presence of this coupling can lead to a $\mu^- \to e^+$ conversion, even in the absence of LNV.
+Conversely, the current and projected bounds on $\mu^- \to e^+$ conversion can be used to place constraints on such an LFV coupling of neutrinos to ULSDM -- the first of its kind.

 By calculating the contribution to the effective Majorana mass $ m_{\mu e}$ and incorporating a time-varying component from the scalar field, we derive new constraints on the neutrinophilic ULSDM.
 We find that the ULSDM contribution will dominate the conversion rate, and hence current and future experiments can probe the parameter space for light scalar masses $m_\phi \lesssim 10^{-11}$ eV and couplings as low as $g_{\mu e} \sim 10^{-10}$.
 Such values are well within the reach of current and future experiments, including COMET Phase-II and Mu2e.
-This will allow us to place the strongest constraints on such lepton flavour-violating coupling of ULSDM with neutrinos.
+This will allow us to place some of the strongest model-independent constraints on such LFV coupling of ULSDM with neutrinos.

-Our analysis places the $\mu^- \to e^+$ process in the broader context of beyond-Standard-Model searches, alongside neutrinoless double-beta decay and $\mu \to e\gamma$.
-It offers a new perspective on how coherent dark matter fields can act as amplifiers of otherwise inaccessible rare processes.
-Moreover, it introduces a new avenue for testing off-diagonal couplings of neutrinos to dark matter, an area previously unexplored.
+Our analysis places the process in the broader context of beyond-Standard-Model searches, alongside neutrinoless double-beta decay and $\mu \to e\gamma$.
+These results further establish $\mu^- \to e^+$ as a competitive and complementary probe of ultralight dark matter, bridging the frontiers of neutrino physics, lepton flavour violation, and dark sector phenomenology.